 Certified Provider Requirements

-The Cloud Foundry PaaS Certification program of CloudFoundry.org Foundation (the “Foundation”) is designed to certify products and services (“offerings”) shipped including and/or using the Foundation’s software are using the software as shipped by the Foundation’s project teams in an unmodified form.
+The Cloud Foundry PaaS Certification program of CloudFoundry.org Foundation (the “Foundation”) is designed to certify products and services (“offerings”), that ship include and/or use the Foundation’s Cloud Foundry Application Runtime (CFAR) software, include that software in an unmodified form as shipped by the Foundation’s project teams.

-Certified products and services are expected to differentiate themselves, but only via (1) non-functional attributes (availability, customer support, etc…) and (2) functional differences based on explicitly defined plugin points within the Cloud Foundry platform architecture.
-Functional differences include features and functions built on top of the Cloud Foundry platform (e.g.: CF as part of a larger offering or suite of offerings).
+Certified products and services are expected to differentiate themselves, but only via (1) non-functional attributes (availability, customer support, etc…) and (2) functional differences based on explicitly defined plugin points within the CFAR platform architecture.
+Functional differences include features and functions built on top of the CFAR platform (e.g.: CF as part of a larger offering or suite of offerings).

 The certification program is designed to work across a spectrum of offering types, including (but not limited to): software distributions, distribution as part of a hardware stack, managed private PaaS / Cloud services and online PaaS services.